CaseyScott/Discover-travel/README.md

 Overview:
-This single page application is designed for people looking to Discover the world by holiday travel destinations. search for hotels, bars, restrarunts etc
+This website is designed for people looking to Discover the world. search for hotels, bars, restrarunts anywhere around the globe.

 UX:
-This application is for users looking for an easy way to search popular locations around the globe, it allows users to choose between a selector to be shown on the map different Locations, Attractions, Accommodation, Restaurants, Bars, Banks and airports.
+This website is for users looking for an easy way to search popular locations around the world, it allows users to choose between a Country selector and city input search bar to be shown on the map different Locations, Attractions, Accommodation, Restaurants, Bars, Banks and airports.
 By searching the location then choosing Hotels the user will be shown all the Hotels in that area with contact details and a star ratings.

 User Stories:
 As a user, I can search the country/city  I want to travel to,  and find Hotels and Bars within that searched area.